4.5 Magnitude Earthquake Strikes Tibet, Highlights Seismic Risk

 Earthquake of magnitude 4.5 strikes Tibet

-An earthquake of magnitude 4.5 struck Tibet on Wednesday, a statement by the National Center for Seismology said.
+An earthquake of magnitude 4.5 struck Tibet on Friday at about 2: 30 am, a statement by the National Centre for Seismology said.

-The earthquake occurred at a depth of 110km.
+The earthquake occurred at a depth of 25 km.

-The Tibetan Plateau is known for its seismic activity due to tectonic plate collisions.
+The Tibetan Plateau is characterised by seismic activity due to tectonic plate collisions.

-Tibet and Nepal lie on a major geological fault line where the Indian tectonic plate pushes up into the Eurasian plate, and earthquakes are a regular occurrence as a result of it.
+Tibet and Nepal lie along a major geological fault line where the Indian tectonic plate converges with the Eurasian plate, resulting in frequent earthquakes.
 The region is seismically active due to tectonic uplift that can become sufficiently strong to alter the elevations of the Himalayan peaks.

 The Tibetan Plateau attains its high elevation due to crustal thickening caused by the collision of the Indian and Eurasian plates, which created the Himalayas.
 Faulting within the plateau is associated with strike-slip and normal mechanisms.
 The plateau extends east-west, as evidenced by north-south-striking grabens, strike-slip faulting, and GPS data.

-In the northern region, strike-slip faulting constitutes the dominant style of tectonics, while in the south, the dominant tectonic domain is east-west extension on north-south trending normal faults.
+In the northern region, strike-slip faulting is the dominant tectonic style, while in the south, the dominant tectonic domain is east-west extension on north-south-trending normal faults.

-Seven north-south trending rifts and normal faults were first discovered in southern Tibet during the late 1970s and early 1980s using satellite imagery.
+Seven north-south-trending rifts and normal faults were first identified in southern Tibet in the late 1970s and early 1980s using satellite imagery.
 They began formation when extension occurred some 4 to 8 million years ago.

 The largest earthquakes in Tibet, with magnitudes of 8.0 or similar, occur along strike-slip faults.
-Normal faulting earthquakes are smaller in magnitude; in 2008, five normal faulting earthquakes with magnitudes of 5.9 to 7.1 occurred in various locations across the plateau.
+Normal-faulting earthquakes are smaller in magnitude; in 2008, five normal-faulting earthquakes with magnitudes of 5.9 to 7.1 occurred across the plateau.

 - ANI